conan-io/conan-io.github.io/_posts/2018-01-30-Cross-building-Boost-Android.markdown

 Conan packages are defined by recipes, which are python scripts, describing how to build and package the library.
 With one conan recipe, many different binary packages can be created, i.e: one for Windows Visual Studio 14, another one for Linux GCC 6 and so on.
-Conan package recipes are responsible to translate the user settings (os, architecture, compiler, etc) and call the underlying library's build system with the right options/flags, generating a different binary package for different input settings.
+Conan package recipes are responsible for translating the user settings (os, architecture, compiler, etc) and call the underlying library's build system with the right options/flags, generating a different binary package for different input settings.

-Both package recipes and binaries for all platforms and configurations, can be uploaded to the same conan server, to share them with the team.
+Both package recipes and binaries for all platforms and configurations can be uploaded to the same conan server, to share them with the team.
 From now on, if any developer wants to work with this library and there is already a binary generated for the requested configuration (settings/options) then the library is going to be retrieved directly from the server.
-It will save a huge amount of time to any developer of CI process, specially when we are talking about big and complex libraries like boost.
+It will save a huge amount of time to any developer of CI process, especially when we are talking about big and complex libraries like boost.

 <p class="centered">
     <img src="{{ site.url }}/assets/post_images/2018-01-30/conan_model.png" align="center" width="500"/>